How Prompt Injection Attacks Work

 Normal query — processed safely

-Indirect Prompt Injection — The Invisible Attack
+Indirect Injection — The Invisible Attack

 Multi-Hop Attack Chain